fbradasc/CPPCM/README.md

         }
     }

-The term *Code* in the project name means the pulse widths can be used to superimpose to each frame a digital code of up to 2*(channels+1) bits.
+The term *Tagged* in the project name means the pulse widths can be used to superimpose to each frame a digital *tag* of up to 2*(channels+1) bits.

 The width of each pulse is 0.3 to 0.46 mS (300 to 460 uS) allowing to superimpose 2 bits each pulse, as for the following table: